odig/x32midiosc/README.md

 # x32midiosc
 Converts midi to OSC to integrate X32 Series in DAWs Due to leg of time I provide the source code as is.
-Feel freee to copy and use it without any license.
+Feel free to copy and use it without any license.
 Get informed about projects will be great.

+last compiled version 0.2 is available at: http://x32midiosc.gido.info

 # x32midiosc